 The Corridor Capacity Report informs the Legislature, stakeholders, education and research institutions, the media, communities and the public about the state of congestion and transportation capacity in Washington State.
 The detailed analysis in the report shows where and how much congestion occurs, and whether it has grown on state highways.
 The report focuses on the most traveled commute corridors around the state.

 Semi-Annual Travel Trends Report

 In 2008, WSDOT published its first semi-annual travel trends report as a result of the rapidly changing economy experienced nationally, as well as in Washington state.
-WSDOT has continued to produce these reports to provide an interim update on travel time trends in the central Puget Sound region as the Congestion Working Group manages to produce the comprehensive WSDOT Annual Congestion Report ( see below ).
+WSDOT has continued to produce these reports to provide an interim update on travel time trends in the central Puget Sound region as the Congestion Working Group manages to produce the comprehensive WSDOT Annual Congestion Report.

-WSDOT's Moving Washington program utilizes three balanced strategies to fight congestion: add capacity strategically, operate efficiently, and manage demand.
-As part of its regular congestion reporting, WSDOT shows how its programs and projects use these strategies to help fight congestion.
-Please visit the Moving Washington website for more information.
+WSDOT uses least cost planning and practical design strategies to fight congestion while enabling more flexible and sustainable transportation investment decisions.
+As part of its regular congestion reporting, WSDOT shows how its programs and projects use these and other strategies to help fight congestion.
+Please visit the Practical Solutions website for more information.

 In addition, WSDOT uses its real-time data collection tools to help commuters plan their trips in ways that avoid or reduce additional congestion:

 WSDOT's Congestion Flow Map and Traffic Cameras : This page shows the level of congestion on state highways and live traffic images.